I really love trying different dessert recipes, especially creamy ones. One of my favorites is this chocolate fudge recipe with marshmallow fluff.

 Chill to Set

-- Let the fudge set at room temperature for 2 hours or refrigerate for 30-40 minutes for faster results.
+- Let the fudge set at room temperature for 2 hours or refrigerate it for 30 to 40.

 Slice and Serve

-- Once set, lift the fudge using parchment overhang and cut into squares.
+- Once set, lift your fudge using parchment overhang and cut into squares.

-- For cleaner cuts, warm your knife slightly and wipe it after each cut.
+- If you want cleaner cuts, warm your knife slightly and wipe it after each cut.

 Notes

-- Substitutes & Variations: Dark chocolate for a richer flavor, milk chocolate for a sweeter taste.
+- Substitutes & Variations: Use Dark chocolate for a richer flavor, milk chocolate for a sweeter taste.

 - Vegan/Dairy-Free Option: Use sweetened coconut condensed milk instead.